mvolkmann/redux-easy/README.md

 export default connect(mapState)(MyComponent);
 ```

-In Jest tests, do something like this:
+In Jest tests, do something like the following:

 ```js
 import {reduxSetup} from 'redux-easy';